Margao

-Margao (Moddganv, /kok/; Margão, /pt/) is the commercial capital of the Indian state of Goa.
+Margao (Modgaum, /kok/; Margão, /pt/) is the commercial capital of the Indian state of Goa.
 It stands on the banks of the river Sal.
 It is the district headquarters of South Goa, and administrative headquarters of Salcete sub-district.
 It is Goa's second largest city by population after Mormugao.

 Etymology

-Margão is the Portuguese spelling, with Madgaon being used in Konkani.
+Margão is the Portuguese spelling.
 The etymology of the name has been debated, with theories ranging from the name having evolved from the pre-colonial Mahargao (village of Mahars, a community of weavers) to being derived from the Sanskrit मठग्राम (Maṭhagrāma, a village of monasteries) owing to the shrines of Matsyendranath and Gorakhnath in Ravanphond, now a suburb of Margao.

-Alternatively, Margão may be derived from Mharuganv (village of demons), or Maravile, Portuguese for “marvellous village.”
+Alternatively, Margão may be derived from Mharuganv (village of demons), or Maravile, Portuguese for "marvellous village."

 History

 Prior to Portuguese rule, Margao was an important settlement and known as Maṭhagrāma (the village of monasteries) as it enshrined nine mathas in temple schools.
 Its replacement in 1579 was destroyed by raiders.
 The present church was built in 1675.

 While the western side of the Holy Spirit Church developed as a market place, the settlement grew on the eastern side, that is, the Borda region.